SYED-RAFI-NAQVI/digit_recoginition_with_SVM/README.md

   # prediction

-  finally, predict the value if all works well then the model predicts the accurate values.
+  finally, predict the value if all works well then the model predicts the accurate values...!